slerman12/Help-me/7-Ongoing.md

 “Why should I be accused with these ungodly characterizations?” asks the Alderman.

-“You are the representative behind the policy being contravented."
+“You are the representative behind the policy being contravened."

 "The policy-violation you refer to doesn't warrant my attention."